EvilBunny333/Compiler/README.md

 - Type in command :- gcc lex.yy.c Parser.tab.c

 - Execute/Run for windows command promt :-     a.exe
-If you type in 1+2 the calculation should appear, anything that is not a simple calculation should generate a syntax error
+- Some kind of "type something in should appear"
+- At the moment the first input will always make a syntax error, but the second should work